New College Housing

 I am planning to enroll mid-year.
 Can I apply for winter housing?

 Yes.
 Students can submit a housing application in fall semester to be placed on the housing waitlist.
 As vacancies open, we will fill vacancies and charge pro-rated amounts for mid-semester placements.
-There still will be a refundable $300 security deposit required regardless of how much time is left in the academic year.

 Do I have to pay for parking?

 Parking passes are included for residents of housing.
 The parking pass allows residents to park in any of the residential hall spots on a daily first-come, first-serve basis.
 For alternative locations, we encourage students to use any of the surrounding 24 hour free city lots or main student lot on campus.
 Parking passes are available for residents at the front desk.
 Please bring the following: